 Night work is any work done between 8 p.m. and 6 a.m.
-Remuneration for night work is 5% higher than the regular rate, and at a 5% premium of the overtime rate in the case an employee is working overtime.
+Remuneration for night work is 5% higher than the regular rate, and at a 5% premium of the overtime rate when an employee is working overtime.
 Employers face restrictions if they make pregnant employees work at night.

 More than 9 hours during a working day is treated as overtime, and workers are not allowed to work longer than 12 hours during a 24 hour period.
 Payment of overtime is at 1.5 times the regular pay rate.
-Employees are not allowed to work more than 10 overtime hours during a week and more than 50 hours’ of overtime within any period of 4 weeks.
+Employees are not allowed to work more than 10 hours of overtime during a week or more than 50 hours of overtime within any period of 4 weeks.
 If an employee works on a public holiday, remuneration for his or her work is twice the usual rate.

 The public holidays on which all employees receive paid leave in Tanzania include: